mveillon/lisser/README.md

 For information on the `style` parameter, see the **Notes** section of [this page](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).

-There is also an optional `agg` paramater, which has the same format as the ones in the **Aggregations** section.
+There is also an optional `agg` paramater, which has the same format as the ones in the **Aggregations** section, but doesn't use the `Column` parameter.

 ## Aggregations